© 2014 by Bill Eddy

 Society can little afford the incremental changes being made today within an adversarial family court process.
 Mental health problems – especially personality disorders – appear to be increasing in society and children are growing up in adversarial households which may contribute to their own development of adult mental health problems.
 High-conflict divorce is a public health problem that we are inadvertently feeding.
 If we can envision a comprehensive non-adversarial approach for all families in transition, we may be able to create a better future for us all.

 Bill Eddy, LCSW, Esq. is a Licensed Clinical Social Worker and Certified Family Law Specialist.
-He is the President of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books, including: The Future of Family Court: Structure, Skills and Less Stress and Managing High Conflict People in Court.
-He is also the developer of the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada; the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court; and the co-developer of the PatternViewer method of organizing and presenting patterns of high-conflict behavior.
+He is the co-founder of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books.
+He is also the developer of the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada and the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court.